Hemangioblastoma - late recurrence

-Findings: Irregular cystic lesion centred in the left cerebellar hemisphere measures 3.5 x 4.6 x 3.1 cm (AP x ML x SI).
+Findings: Irregular cystic lesion centered in the left cerebellar hemisphere measures 3.5 x 4.6 x 3.1 cm (AP x ML x SI).
 This demonstrates a 15 x 7 mm enhancing nodule at the anterior margin, abutting the pial surface, and contains a single thin internal septation.
 Thin margin of FLAIR hyperintensity with some subtle signal abnormality in the distorted left posterolateral medulla.
 Minimal appreciable rim enhancement.
-No evidence of haemorrhage.The lesion results in positive mass effect upon the medulla and fourth ventricle but without hydrocephalus.
+No evidence of hemorrhage.The lesion results in positive mass effect upon the medulla and fourth ventricle but without hydrocephalus.

 The non-dominant left vertebral artery courses immediately inferior to the mass with the tortuous basilar artery lying anteriorly to and separate from the mass.

-Scattered supratentorial white matter T2 hyperintensities are most consistent with moderate for age small vessel ischaemic change.
+Scattered supratentorial white matter T2 hyperintensities are most consistent with moderate for age small vessel ischemic change.
 A few punctate foci are also noted within the pons.
 No other intra or extra-axial mass nor abnormal enhancement, in particular, no abnormal enhancement is seen in the upper cervical cord or retina.

 Conclusion: Solitary cystic lesion left cerebellar hemisphere with enhancing mural nodule abutting the pial surface.
 Appearances are quite typical for hemangioblastoma, however metastasis remains an important differential.